Yang Yongxin: Internet addiction treatment

 According to Yang, he began to investigate Internet addiction in 1999 when his teenage son began to spend more and more time playing video games every day.
 Yang established an "Internet-addiction camp" inside the Fourth Hospital in 2006 and began practicing ECT.
 Yang was awarded the Top Ten Outstanding Citizens for Protecting the Minors of Shandong by the Shandong provincial government for the therapy in 2007.
 In 2008, Yang became the director of the Internet Addiction Treatment Center.

 Yang caused widespread controversy in China when its most viewed television channel, the state-run China Central Television (CCTV), aired a special about Yang's treatment center in July 2008.
 The program, titled Fighting the Internet Demon: Who Turned Our Geniuses into Beasts, reported positively on Yang's ECT therapy and sharply criticized the massively multiplayer online role-playing game (MMORPG) World of Warcraft, then popular in China and blamed for many teenagers' purported Internet addiction.
 The program initially caused an uproar in China's World of Warcraft community, a sentiment that later spread to most of China's Internet community.
 Yang's critics revealed some of his most controversial practices, which led to the mainstream media abandoning their praise of his treatment center.
 Nevertheless, Yang went on to win a State Council grant for excellence in medical science in February 2009.

-In May 2009, China Youth Daily, a leading state-run newspaper in China, published a highly negative investigative report on Yang's practices, which received coverage on both the CCTV and other prominent Chinese media, eventually leading to coverage in Science.
+In May 2009, China Youth Daily, a leading state-run newspaper in China, published a highly negative investigative report on Yang's practices, which received coverage on both China Central Television (CCTV) and other prominent Chinese media, eventually leading to coverage in Science.
 CCTV-12, in particular, aired a segment featuring a young adult who was drugged by his parents, brought to Yang's clinic and received an hour of ECT.
 The controversy eventually led to the Chinese Ministry of Health issuing a ban on Yang's use of electroconvulsive therapy.
 In August, CCTV aired its own investigative report, further questioning the ethics of Yang's treatment center.
 The report alleged that Yang had received CNY 81 million (US$12.73 million) from his treatment center.
 As of publishing of the report, more than 3,000 adolescents had experienced the therapy.